Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation

 This paper presents a Transformer-enabled DRL approach, namely GTRL, to realize efficient goal-driven autonomous navigation.
 Specifically, we first propose a novel Transformer-based architecture called Goal-guided Transformer (GoT) for the perception to consider the goal information as an input of the scene representation rather than a condition.
 For the purpose of boosting data efficiency, deep imitation learning is employed to pre-train the GoT.
 Then, a GoT-enabled soft actor-critic algorithm (GoT-SAC) is instantiated to train the decision policy based on the goal-oriented scene representation.
-As a result, our approach motivates the scene representation to concentrate mainly on goal-relavent features, which substantially enhances the data efficiency of the DRL learning process, leading to superior navigation performance.
+As a result, our approach motivates the scene representation to concentrate mainly on goal-relevant features, which substantially enhances the data efficiency of the DRL learning process, leading to superior navigation performance.
 Both simulative and sim-to-real transfer experiments confirm our approach's superiority in data efficiency, performance, robustness, and sim-to-real generalization.